adiOmann/OOP_EX3/README.md

 # OOP EX3 - Directed Weighted Graph Python
 This project has written by [Adi Oman](https://github.com/adiOmann) and [Adi Miller](https://github.com/AdiMM1).
+This assigment is the fourth as part of an object-oriented programming course.

-The project implements a data structure of weighted and directional gragh in Python.
+The assigment implements a data structure of weighted and directional gragh in Python.

 ## DiGraph implement GraphInterface: